jackyng88/nkp-on-nutanix/nutanix-installation.md

 kubectl get nodes
 kubectl get kommander -n kommander
 ```
-- If the above commands don't work and you a connectivity/API server connection error you will need to set your ``KUBECONFIG`` env variable to the newly created ``$CLUSTER_NAME-cluster.conf`` file in the current working directory.
+- If the above commands don't work and you get a connectivity/API server connection error you will need to set your ``KUBECONFIG`` env variable to the newly created ``$CLUSTER_NAME-cluster.conf`` file in the current working directory.
 ```sh
 export KUBECONFIG=$CLUSTER_NAME-cluster.conf
 ```